Adenosine deaminase 2 deficiency: Diagnosis

 Currently, screening for DADA2 is initiated upon a physician's judgement.
 Criteria to trigger screening have been proposed however, including at least one sign of inflammation and vasculitis.
 The specific diagnosis of DADA2 requires either confirmation of known pathogenic mutations in ADA2 or low ADA2 enzymatic activity in patient blood.
 Genetic testing for DADA2 has been performed as either a single-gene test through Sanger sequencing, or a multi-gene test through panel testing, whole exome sequencing, or whole genome sequencing.
 These techniques vary in cost, intensity, and detection, and mutations have been missed due to the technique initially used.
 As such, more extensive analysis is sometimes necessary if suspicion of DADA2 remains.
 Enzymatic activity analysis can confirm whether or not the ADA2 gene should be investigated further in these situations, and has been recommended by some as the premier diagnostic technique.

 Management

 The most common management of DADA2 after diagnosis is TNFa inhibition (TNFi).
 This treatment serves those with vasculitic forms of the disease best, improving most symptoms and significantly preventing strokes.
 TNFi is ineffective in those with severe bone marrow dysfunction or immunodeficiency.
 In these patients, hematopoietic stem cell transplant is considered and upon successful completion can be curative.
-However, the risks associated with this procedure preclude its use in most patients.

 Ongoing pre-clinical studies are researching gene therapy.
 Both gene therapy and enzyme replacement therapy have been successful in the adenosine deaminase deficiency, indicating their potential future success in DADA2.